-Many factors affect which retirement income option is best for you, such as:
+Many factors affect which retirement income option is best for you, such as your:

-- your knowledge of investments and your tolerance to risk;
+- · Knowledge of investments and tolerance to risk;

-- your account balance;
+- Account balance;

-- your age;
+- Age;

-- your spouse's age (if applicable);
+- Spouse's age (if applicable);

-- your health; and
+- Health; and

-- whether you have other sources of retirement income.
+- Other potential sources of retirement income.

 Having adequate income for retirement depends on a number of factors.
 Planning for retirement is your responsibility.
-PEPP does not provide financial advice but we do provide guidance and knowledgeable staff, like Retirement Information Consultants, who are Certified Financial Planners, to assist you in better understanding your retirement options.
-We also encourage you to consult your accountant, lawyer or a qualified financial planner with knowledge of the pension industry to evaluate your personal situation.
+PEPP does not provide financial advice, but we do provide guidance and knowledgeable staff, like Retirement Information Consultants, who have CERTIFIED FINANCIAL PLANNER®, QUALIFIED ASSOCIATE FINANCIAL PLANNER[TM], or Personal Financial Planner® certifications, to assist you in better understanding your retirement options.

+We also encourage you to consult your accountant, lawyer, or a qualified financial planner with knowledge of the pension industry to evaluate your personal situation.